nikitavoloboev/data/docs/web/nodejs/nodejs.md

 - [fine](https://github.com/simonecorsi/fine) - Zero dependency and opinionated package that gracefully shutdown Node.js applications.
 - [pkg-fetch](https://github.com/vercel/pkg-fetch) - Utility to fetch or build patched Node binaries used by `pkg` to generate executables.
 - [OpenAPI in Node](https://github.com/kogosoftwarellc/open-api) - Monorepo of various packages to power OpenAPI in node.
+- [APNS2](https://github.com/AndrewBarba/apns2) - Node client for connecting to Apple's Push Notification Service using the new HTTP/2 protocol with JSON web tokens.